 Please review the information on this page before ordering cleaning products from the Department of Buildings and General Services (BGS).
 You may also return to the COVID-19 Resource Page or contact BGS if you have questions.

-In accordance with the mandatory COVID-19 health and safety requirements, all common spaces and equipment, including bathrooms, frequently touched surfaces and doors, tools and equipment, and vehicles must be cleaned regularly and, when possible, prior to transfer from one person to another, in accordance with guidance from the US Centers for Disease Control and Prevention (CDC).
+In accordance with Vermont's COVID-19 health and safety requirements, all common spaces and equipment, including bathrooms, frequently touched surfaces and doors, tools and equipment, and vehicles must be cleaned regularly and, when possible, prior to transfer from one person to another, in accordance with guidance from the US Centers for Disease Control and Prevention (CDC).
 We recommend reviewing How COVID-19 Spreads [CDC website].

 Cleaning products and disinfectants serve different purposes, and it is important to choose the least hazardous cleaning product that will accomplish the task at hand.
 In general, disinfectants are more hazardous than cleaners.